sswird/kaim/README.md

 # kaim
 main repo

-latest functions that are added for v12
+latest functions that are added for v13
-+ silent aim (silent aim doesnt support low unc executors)
-+ target hud redesign
-+ esp optimization for big lobbys
-+ aimlock wallcheck optimization and improvements
++ more customizations
++ musics got removed